-\$225 million

-\$211 million

-\$47 million

-\$46 million

-\$529 million

-SMART Reserve established FY 2017-18

-COPs Series 2020A

-PMOR Allocation

-SMART Program Needs (FY24 and FY25)
+\$225 million SMART Reserve established FY 2017-18 \$211 million COPs Series 2020A \$ 47 million PMOR Allocation \$ 29 million SMART Program Needs (Markham ES FY22) \$ 46 million SMART Program Needs (FY24 and FY25) \$558 million

 The capital budget also includes an unallocated reserve that can be used for future SMART Program budget impacts.
 Additional allocations to the SMART Program require the Board's approval, and all future amounts are subject to change based on economic conditions and the results of annual legislative action.